-If the test for uniformity is based on the number of off-types any bulking may completely mask the off-types as now only the mean of the characteristic over the bulked plants can be evaluated.
+If the test for uniformity is based on the number of off-types any bulking may completely mask the off-types as now only the mean the characteristic over the bulked plants can be evaluated.

-For many continuous variables uniformity is tested using the COYU method which is based on https://examples.com/htm is tested using the COYU method which is based on https://examples.com/htm in decrease in the number of degrees of freedom and thereby larger uncertainty on the logarithm of the standard deviations.
+For many continuous variables uniformity is tested using the COYU method which is based on logarithm of the standard deviation of individual plants within each plot.
+For this method the effect of moderate bulking is mainly caused by a decrease in the number of degrees of freedom and thereby larger uncertainty on the logarithm of the standard deviations.
 Moderate bulking (bulking pairs of plants) will in most cases decrease the power of tests.
 Further bulking, up to having only two bulked samples per plot will further decrease the power of the tests which means that the degree of non-uniformity must be much higher for it to be detected - about 3-4 times higher if 30 plants from each of two blocks were bulked into 2 groups of 15 plants for each of the two blocks before the recording was made.
 These calculations assume that equal amount of material were bulked from each plant.
 If that is not done the effect of bulking is expected to be larger.